byoso/Iconopedia-gtk/README.md

 I'd still like to continue this project, i have to :

 - set a "watch" mouse cursor while some heavy gtk elements are being building (huge listboxes !)
-- i'm still looking for a way to save (pickle doesn't work for that) the already built huge listboxes in some files, to optimize the reactivity of the application.
+- i'm still looking for a way to serialize a pyGObject object (pickle doesn't work for that) to optimize the reactivity of the application.
+It doesn't look possible...

 Anyway, thanks for reading, feel free to leave a word if you have an idea for that 2 todo tasks, or not.